Andrew Herring

 In April 2022, the UK doubled its commitment to developing hydrogen as a secure, low carbon replacement for fossil fuels, targeting 10 gigawatts (GW) of hydrogen productive capacity by 2030.
 The government aims for at least half of this capacity to come from electrolytic — also known as “green”— hydrogen, and projects UK investment potential to reach £9 billion by 2030.

-With 59 hydrogen projects across the UK currently, the benefits of hydrogen as an energy source are widely recognized.
+With 59 hydrogen projects across the UK currently, the benefits of hydrogen as an energy source are widely recognised.
 However, the production, storage, and transport of hydrogen, as well as any by-products, is not without risk.

 In this article — the third in a three-part series on hydrogen in the UK — we discuss how developers can help increase the insurability of their projects.